Shippable/docs/sources/platform/visibility/overview.md

 page_keywords: Deploy multi containers, microservices, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, docker, lxc

 # Visibility Overview

 Visualizing your entire DevOps assembly line in an end-to-end view is critical to understand where the inefficiencies and friction exist in your DevOps Assembly Lines.
-In addtion, you want to know what progress has been made by all the teams involved in building the next great feature of your product.
+In addition, you want to know what progress has been made by all the teams involved in building the next great feature of your product.
 Shippable's platform comes with capability built-in and this makes it easier for you to go faster and faster

 <img src="/images/platform/visibility/spog.png" alt="SPOG: Single pane of glass">

 In addition, you can drill down into individual problem areas and even debug the error at a console level with Shippable.

 ## How is it organized?
-We fundamentally believe that source control systems is where the right roles and permissions exist, especially if "Everything as Code" is already an accepted philosophy in your organization.
-As a result, Shippable uses your source control to organize all your DevOps activities too.
-Shippable UI is organized with the same hierarchy in mind
+We fundamentally believe that source control systems is where the right roles and permissions exist, especially if "everything-as-code" is already an accepted philosophy in your organization.
+As a result, Shippable uses your source control to organize all your DevOps activities.
+Shippable UI is organized with the same hierarchy in mind.

 * **Account**: this is the highest level entity.
 It represents a persona of a user. for e.g. github user
 	* [Dashboard](/platform/visibility/account/default-view): This is the view where you get to see all active CI Projects and Jobs in a single view